Down with the Hierarchy: The 'H' in HNSW Stands for "Hubs": The Hub Highway Hypothesis

+Our final question is whether the highway nodes allow queries to quickly traverse the similarity search graph.
+While it is not surprising that a well-connected subgraph of frequently visited nodes would enable this behavior, it is not necessarily the case that queries would use the highway in the way predicted by our hypothesis, namely to quickly identify a neighborhood for deep exploration.
+To investigate this question, we track the sequence of nodes visited during beam search for several thousand queries.
+This allows us to determine the fraction of time spent within hub nodes in different phases of search.

-Suppose $\x_1, \x_2, \hdots, \x_l$ is a length-$l$ sequence of such nodes for query $q.$ We use the hub node assignment heuristic discussed in section \ref{section:subgraph-connectivity} to get a label $h(\x_i)$ for each node in the sequence.
-We then split the sequence into bins and compute the percentage of hub nodes visited in each bin.
+Since beam search takes a variable number of steps for each query, we normalize by the total search length when presenting the results.
+More formally, suppose that $\x_1, \x_2, \hdots, \x_l$ is a length-$l$ sequence of such nodes visited by a query.
+We use the hub node assignment heuristic discussed in section \ref{section:subgraph-connectivity} to label $h(\x_i)$ each of these nodes as hubs / non-hubs.
+We then split the sequence into bins and compute the prevalence of hubs in each bin.
 For bin $B_i$, this is given by

-where $|B_i|$ is the bin size.
-We average this value over all queries and fix the bin size to $30$.
-Figure~\ref{fig:combined-speed-test-plots} shows results for Gist, GloVe, Microsoft SpaceV and the Yandex Deep benchmark datasets.
-We observe that earlier in the search procedure, queries tend to concentrate in the highway structures as shown by the percentage of hub nodes visited in the earlier bins.
-Since highway nodes are able to connect disparate regions in the graph, this result confirms that they propel queries to navigate the similarity search graph faster as they are visited the most earlier in the search.
-Worth noting is that for GloVe, as shown in Figure~\ref{fig:glove-speed-test}, the percentage of hub nodes visited is much lower across all the bins.
-This is consistent with prior findings that show that the cosine similarity exhibit anti-hub properties as it is not affected by the magnitude of the vectors compared with the $l_2$ distance.
+where $|B_i|$ is the bin size (fixed to $30$ in our analysis).
+By averaging this value over all queries, we can plot the likelihood of visiting a hub as the search progresses.

+Figure~\ref{fig:combined-speed-test-plots} shows results for the Gist, GloVe, Microsoft SpaceV and Yandex-DEEP benchmark datasets.
+We observe that queries tend to concentrate in the highway structures early in search, shown by the high percentage of hub nodes visited in the first 5-10\% of the search steps.
+This result suggests that the highway allows queries to quickly navigate the similarity search graph until they find the region of the graph best suited for deep exploration.
+The propensity of the query to visit hubs appears to be tied to the hubness properties of the dataset.
+For example, the GloVe dataset uses the angular distance, has less pronounced hubs (Figure~\ref{fig:combined-kde-plots}), and queries spend a lower percentage of their time in hub nodes in this dataset (Figure~\ref{fig:glove-speed-test}).
+On the other hand, the GIST dataset has some of the highest highway utilization rates and is also our highest-dimensional $\ell_2$ dataset.